Symmetric improved estimators for multipoint vertex functions: Details of the NRG implementation

 \subsection{Computational parameters}

 In NRG, the bath is discretized on a logarithmic grid with grid points $\pm D \Lambda^{-k-z}$, where $k \geq 0$ is an integer and $z \in (0, 1]$ is a shift parameter~\cite{Zitko2009NRG}.
 PSFs computed with $z = 1/n_z, 2/n_z, \ccdots, 1$ are averaged to reduce discretization artifact.
-In this work, we used $\Lambda=4$ and $n_z=4$, and kept $N_{\rm keep} = 200$ multiplets respecting U(1) charge and SU(2) spin symmetries in the iterative diagonalization of the Wilson chain.
+In this work, we used $\Lambda=4$ and $n_z=4$, and kept $N_{\rm keep} = 200$ multiplets respecting U(1) charge and SU(2) spin symmetries in the iterative diagonalization of the Wilson chain, which amounts to keeping 440--479 states per iteration.